 - How do we ensure that the selected opponent is willing to race?

-We needed to tackle both these problems with care, since we value our customer's privacy and have made a promise to not become yet another source of annoying emails.
+We wanted to tackle both these problems with care, since we value our customer's privacy and have made a promise to not become yet another source of annoying emails.
 The typical things game companies do for situations like this are definitely not aligned with our core values, so we could not just blindly copy what others are doing.

 There are two principle ways you can select a particular player to race in the game: